-Even before returning to some semblance of normality, there are refinements to Canadian monetary policy that should be considered.
-One option is to reduce the Bank's inflation target, to one per cent or perhaps even to zero.
+Despite this success, we should not to be blind to the possibility of making further improvements.
+One possible improvement to Canada's monetary policy would be to reduce the Bank's inflation target, to one percent or perhaps even to zero.
 The steady and continual erosion in the value of Canadians' money imposes real costs on those individuals who do not have fully indexed nominal incomes, and with the aging of the Canadian population the share of such people in the total population is likely to increase over the next few decades.
-Another option is to switch from inflation targeting to price-level targeting, so that any shocks to the price level are fully undone as the Bank's policy actions push the price level back to its predetermined path.
+Another possible improvement is to switch from inflation targeting to price-level targeting, so that any shocks to the price level get fully undone as the Bank's policy actions push the price level back to its predetermined path.
 Even if the targeted price level were to grow at an annual rate of two percent, this option has the advantage over the status quo of reducing long-run uncertainty in the price level.

-Both policy refinements have advantages and disadvantages over the current system, and they have been well discussed and debated both inside and outside the Bank of Canada (Amano et al., 2009; Ambler, 2009; Melino, 2011; Parkin, 2009; Ragan, 2011).
-The current agreement between the Bank of Canada and the Government of Canada expires this year, and we will soon see whether the new agreement includes either of these changes.
+Both policy refinements have advantages and disadvantages over the current system, and they have been well discussed and debated both inside and outside the Bank of Canada (Amano et al 2009, Ambler 2009, Melino 2011, Parkin 2009, Ragan 2011).
+The current agreement between the Bank of Canada and the Government of Canada expires this year, and we will soon see whether the new agreement includes either of these possible changes.

-A more important challenge for Canadian monetary policy is not being so openly debated.
-The economic events of the past few years have brought to the fore the issue of "financial stability."
+A more important challenge for Canadian monetary policy, however, is one that is not being so openly debated.
+The economic events of the past few years have brought to the fore the issue of "financial stability".
 The nature of the financial crisis led to the widespread recognition that we need to place much more emphasis on the interconnected nature of financial institutions within an overall financial system.
-Although there are different definitions of financial stability, most people's instinctive definition would probably emphasize the need for the financial system to be resilient to shocks large enough to cause the failure of a small number of financial institutions (Freedman and Goodlet, 2007).
+Although there are different definitions of financial stability, most people's instinctive definition would probably emphasize the need for the financial system to be resilient to shocks that are large enough to cause the failure of a small number of financial institutions (Freedman and Goodlet 2007).
 Put differently, the failure of a few financial institutions should not be able to cause the large-scale disruption or collapse of the entire system.

-The pursuit of financial stability relates to monetary policy in two direct ways.11 The first, "leaning" against financial excess, is entirely in the hands of central banks; the second, better "macro-prudential" regulation and over-
+The pursuit of financial stability relates to central banks and monetary policy in two ways.
+The first is entirely in the hands of central banks; the second requires active coordination and communication between central banks and other government institutions.